kamilpreweda/QuantumWorld_v1.0/README.md

 - how to constantly increase player's resources in time
 - and so many more

+Since it was my own idea, the solutions were not so easy to find.

 It's not looking great but it was a huge amount of information, and I struggled a lot.
 I guess that the most important thing I learned from this project is that every problem can be solved in some way given enough time.